-Bigg Boss 12: Why The Makers Are Planning To Get Katrina Kaif As Co-host For Salman Khan’s Show?
+Bigg Boss 12: Why Are The Makers Planning To Get Katrina Kaif To Co-host Salman Khan’s Reality Show?

 Well, now that participation will be in pairs, the makers are contemplating getting a jodi with Salman to host the show!
 It is being speculated that Salman's favourite actress Katrina Kaif will be hosting the show with him.

-Why The Makers Are Planning To Get Katrina Kaif As Co-host?
+Why Are The Makers Planning To Get Katrina Kaif To Co-host The Show?

 A source was quoted by DC as saying, "Katrina Kaif's name is being considered for the co-host of Bigg Boss Season 12.
 She shares a fabulous equation with Salman and they make great television hosts together because she is the only actress who can make fun of Salman on screen, imitate him, and get away with it."